usnistgov/HTGS/doxygen/Tutorial1.md

 In this tutorial we will be introducing the basics of the Hybrid Task Graph Scheduler (HTGS) API.

-The source code for the tutorial is found in "test/tutorial1"
+The [Source Code]() can be viewed in the HTGS-Tutorials github repository.

-We will be implementing a simple add function to add two numbers and return the result.
-This is a test case just to introduce the API and how to work with it.
+We will be implementing a simple add function to add two numbers and return the result, which introduces the API and how to work with it.

 Objectives {#objectives}
 =======

 1. How to represent data: (input and output)
-  - How to customize the priority of data
+  - How to customize the priority of data (optional)

 2. How to operate on data with an ITask
 3. How to add an ITask to a TaskGraph